jazkarta/jazkarta.shop/README.rst

 This control panel provides a table of order information such as date, items, shipping information and price.
 Orders can be filtered by date and exported to CSV.

-Basic notes on use
+Basic Notes on Use
 ------------------

-For each content type that has the "Jazkarta Shop Product" behavior enabled, there is a "Add to Cart" button that is present, when viewing the content type.
+For each content type that has the "Jazkarta Shop Product" behavior enabled, an "Add to Cart" button shown when viewing the content type.
 This allows the user to add an item to the cart.
-There is a clickable cart viewlet "My Cart" used to display the shopping cart in the site header.
-It contains a "Checkout" link to ``/review-cart`` view. ``/review-cart`` and ``/checkout`` views can be used to modify/update cart contents.
+A clickable cart viewlet "My Cart" is used to display the shopping cart in the site header.
+It contains a "Checkout" link to the ``/review-cart`` view. ``/review-cart`` and ``/checkout`` views can be used to modify/update cart contents.

 The basic use flow: